survivejs/react-book/manuscript/00_introduction.md

 ## How is This Book Organized?

 We will start by building a Webpack based configuration.
-After that we will develop a small clone of a famous [Todo application](http://todomvc.com/).
+After that, we will develop a small clone of a famous [Todo application](http://todomvc.com/).
 This leads us to problems of scaling.
-Sometimes you need to do things the dumb way to understand why better solutions are needed after all.
+Sometimes, you need to do things the dumb way to understand why better solutions are needed after all.

 We will generalize from there and put in place [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
 We will apply some [Drag and Drop (DnD) magic](https://gaearon.github.io/react-dnd/) and start dragging things around.
-Finally we will get a production grade build done.
+Finally, we will get a production grade build done.

 The final, theoretical part of the book covers more advanced topic.
 If you are reading the commercial edition of this book, there's something extra in it for you.
 I will show you how to deal with typing in React in order to produce higher quality code.
 You will also learn to test your components and logic.

 I will also show you how to lint your code effectively using [ESLint](http://eslint.org/) and various other tools.
 There is a chapter in which you learn to author libraries at [npm](https://www.npmjs.com/).
 The lessons learned there will come in handy for applications as well.
-Finally you will learn to style your React application in various emerging ways.
+Finally, you will learn to style your React application in various emerging ways.

 ## What is Kanban?